 You can go out and buy a wheat grinder and find a source of good organic wheat.
 Or, you can buy the vitamins and essential fatty acids, the wheat bran and phytosterols found in healthy flour.
 Or you can go without, and accept poorer health and the cost that goes with it.

-You think I'm radical?
+You probably think that I am radical.
 The eminent cardiologist Dr Shute points out heart disease was almost unknown prior to the refining of wheat about a hundred and fifty years ago.
 He attributes it to the anti coagulating properties of the tocopherol vitamin.

 So, cooking with wholemeal implies you have access to freshly ground healthy flour.
-Don't bother baking with old wholewheat flour; the rancid fatty acids are probably more detrimental to your body than the refined grain is.
+Do not bother baking with old wholewheat meal; the rancid fatty acids are probably more detrimental to your body than the refined grain is.

-Certainly demand that the whole wheat flour has a date when it was ground.
+Certainly demand that the whole wheat flour has a date printed on the bag stating when it was ground; more than three days is a problem.
+Mill it yourself.

 However, there are other considerations when it comes to making your own healthy flour.
 There are various insects and fungi that also know just how healthy wheat is.
 The agricultural industry uses very toxic chemicals like phostoxin to keep them at bay.
-They claim it has a relatively short half life and won't affect us humans.
-I'm a doubting Thomas.
+They claim it has a relatively short half life and will not affect us humans.
+I am a doubting Thomas.

-What I do is to purchase my wheat early in the season and ask for an assurance that it hasn't been poisoned.
+What I do is to purchase my wheat early in the season and ask for an assurance that it has not been poisoned.
 Then when it arrives we have an old deep freeze that is dedicated to storing such foods.
-It's the only way to keep the bugs out; toxic poisons or freeze your whole wheat granules.
+It is the only way to keep the bugs out; toxic poisons or freeze your whole wheat granules.

 And, if there are a few insects ground up in your flour, they add a bit of protein and are certainly less troublesome than the unseen poisons.
-What the eye doesn't see, your family won't whinge about.
+What the eye does not see, your family won't whinge about.

 So, healthy flour comes at a price.
 Once your systems are in place, it doesn't take a great deal of time.
-Every morning I take whole wheat kernels from the freezer, grind them in our Hawo which takes perhaps two or three minutes, and then proceed with baking our low GI bread as usual.
+Every morning I take whole wheat kernels from the freezer, grind them in our Hawo which takes perhaps one or two minutes, and then proceed with baking our low GI bread as usual.

-You could use it for your general baking, but recognise that wholewheat won't produce cookies and cakes with the same consistency as using cake flour.
+You could use it for your general baking, but recognise that wholewheat will not produce cookies and cakes with the same consistency as using cake flour.

 The Hawo is beautifully made and, because it draws only 230 watts, it can be easily powered by solar power energy; if you have the equipment to capture it.
 That energy is free but collecting and storing it, and converting the electrical energy to a usable form is not cheap.
 About ten thousand dollars is what I paid out, but then in a country with a steady supply of electricity, you wouldn't need the batteries.
 They cost about one fifth of the total.